Plastic Chemicals That May Lead to Weight Gain?

 Glass is 100% recyclable and can be recycled endlessly without loss in quality or purity.

-Glass packing for everything, please!
+Glass bottles for everything, please!

-Okay, I admit I would buy everything in the glass if I could.
 One of my favorite coconut yogurt products switched from glass jars to plastic!
 Ugh!
 Unfortunately, I can no longer buy their product.
-I know glass isn't perfect; it can break, and at times it can be difficult to get the product out of glass bottles, especially when the product is getting low, but that's why The Spatty was created.
-I think it is best to choose health over convenience.
-Health is wealth, and cancer is definitely not convenient.
+I know glass isn't perfect; it can break, and at times, it can be challenging to get the product out of glass bottles, especially when the product is getting low, but that's why The Spatty was created.

 Don't Choose Aluminum

 A packaging trend I am seeing to get away from plastic is aluminum.
-But aluminum is a known neurotoxin that has also been linked to breast cancer .
+But aluminum is a known neurotoxin that has also been linked to breast cancer.
 Don't be duped by this fast-growing trend toward aluminum packaging or any other greenwashing.

 Greenwashing is when companies falsely promote that they are "sustainable" or "environmentally friendly" when they aren't.

-I recommend you read this article on the pros and cons of aluminum .
+I recommend you read this article on the pros and cons of aluminum.
 It serves no known function in the human body.
 So, full disclosure, I don't want any aluminum in my body, and I don't think it has any pros...

 Avoiding Obesogens: 6 Tips!